Ignis-AI-Labs/ignis-pgp/README.md

 - Computer hostname
 - User account details

 This fingerprint is stored and verified each time you decrypt a message, ensuring only the original computer can decrypt messages.

+## Development

+For those interested in contributing to the project, please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines and development setup instructions.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.